jatkin-wasti/interview_STAR/README.md

 **What is the difference between Agile and Scrum?**
 - While Agile is a methodology or philosophy, Scrum is a specific framework that can be implemented to manage a project in an Agile way.
+- S: At Sparta Global we had a lot of work to cover each week in our training
+- T: We had to organise ourselves as a team in a way to effectively communicate our goals for the week and what needed to be accomplished
+- A: We utilised the Scrum framework by having daily standups where we discussed what we were going to achieve in each sprint
+- R: Everyone was well informed about what was required of them and how long we had to complete each task which reduced misunderstandings and stress

 **What are the 3 amigos?**
 - 3 perspectives to consider when examining an increment of work so that everyone is on the same page, eliminating